GSA/digitalgov.gov/content/posts/2014-04-14-announcing-fbopen-government-opportunities-made-easier.md

   - RFP
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/tumblr\_static\_logo-18f-250-x-250-1.jpg" alt="18F logo" %}Today we’re announcing our first product launch: [FBOpen](https://fbopen.gsa.gov/), a set of open-source tools to help small businesses search for opportunities to work with the U.S. government.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/tumblr\_static\_logo-18f-250-x-250-1.jpg" alt="18F logo" >}}Today we’re announcing our first product launch: [FBOpen](https://fbopen.gsa.gov/), a set of open-source tools to help small businesses search for opportunities to work with the U.S. government.

 On the surface, FBOpen is a website: [fbopen.gsa.gov](https://fbopen.gsa.gov/) is a simple, Google-style page where you can search available federal contracts and grants.
 We’ve used the latest in search technology to make finding opportunities easier and more effective for everybody.